 I was afraid I would suck

 This is another really good fear.
 What if I was terrible, so terrible that nobody would hire me?
 What if I literally couldn’t string a sentence together?
 Writing is hard.
-Most people think they know how, and then you read their work and… they really don’t.
+Most people think they know how to write, which makes it easy to doubt the rarity and difficulty of the skill.
 And it’s not just about sentence structure, grammar or word choice; it’s ultimately about how clearly you can communicate an idea in words.

 I wouldn’t know, I figured, until I tried.
 I pitched a dozen times a day and was rejected for most of the work I applied for.
 But one or two bits started to trickle in.
 My portfolio grew week by week.
 What was challenging, I worked harder to succeed at.
 I had a hunger to improve, a hunger to be good.
 I feel the same way about my fiction, as I do about my professional freelance work and all the other writing I do.
 I am happier knowing that I will do it day in and day out, than I am worried about whether or not the curtain will come down on my talent at some point.

 Creativity quickly becomes a burden too great to carry, if the pressure placed on the work becomes about the perception of success — the perception of greatness.
 I am not interested in whether other people will find me ‘great’.
 Hate my writing all you want.
 I love doing it, and when I write is the only time I feel 100% happy.
 So, maybe I suck occasionally.
 But I am willing to work harder and longer to improve.
 Maybe there are people who wake up earlier, who go to bed later.
 But I know I can work super hard and even if I am not the best or the hardest worker, I will keep on going regardless.
 This became my motto.